sumandeb003/MyGNNpractices/README.md

 6. GNN tasks:
     1. **Node-level task**: Regression of an attribute of a node or predict the class of a node in the given graph
     2. **Edge-level task**: Infer the existence of an edge between two existing nodes in an incomplete graph or regression/prediction of an attribute of an edge in a graph
-    3. **Graph-level task**: Classify a graph or regression/clustering task over an entire graph
+    3. **Graph-level task**: Classify a graph or regression/clustering task over an entire graph.
+        i.
+The model learns to classify graphs using three main steps:
+            a) Embed nodes using several rounds of message passing.
+            b) Aggregate these node embeddings into a single graph embedding (called readout layer).
+In the code below, the average of node embeddings is used (global mean pool).
+            c) Train a classifier based on graph embeddings.

 7. GNNs are trained with batches of graphs instead of individual graphs.
 This is done as follows:
     1. Stack adjacency matrices in a diagonal manner leading to a large graph with multiple isolated subgraphs.
     2. Concatenate node features and the target.

 ![Screenshot (378)](https://user-images.githubusercontent.com/114074746/226179142-451948ae-372d-4ff5-aeae-edab15e923ac.png  "Mini-batching of graphs")

+8.